K2: Success and repeats

 Another notable Japanese ascent was that of the difficult North Ridge on the Chinese side of the peak in 1982.
 A team from the Japan Mountaineering Association led by Isao Shinkai and Masatsugo Konishi put three members, Naoe Sakashita, Hiroshi Yoshino, and Yukihiro Yanagisawa, on the summit on 14 August.
 However Yanagisawa fell and died on the descent.
 Four other members of the team achieved the summit the next day.

 The first climber to reach the summit of K2 twice was Czech climber Josef Rakoncaj.
 Rakoncaj was a member of the 1983 Italian expedition led by Francesco Santon, which made the second successful ascent of the North Ridge (31 July 1983).
 Three years later, on 5 July 1986, he reached the summit via the Abruzzi Spur (double with Broad Peak West Face solo) as a member of Agostino da Polenza's international expedition.

 The first woman to summit K2 was Polish climber Wanda Rutkiewicz on 23 June 1986.
 Liliane and Maurice Barrard, who had summited later that day, fell during the descent; Liliane Barrard's body was found on 19 July 1986 at the foot of the south face.
 On July 28, 2024, Japanese climber Naoko Watanabe became the first woman to summit K2 three times.
 On 28 July 2024, Italian mountaineer Tommaso Lamantia summited K2 (8611m).
 The 42-year-old mountaineer, who is member of the CAI Biella expedition, climbed alone and without supplementary oxygen.

 In 1986, two Polish expeditions summited via two new routes, the Magic Line and the Polish Line (Jerzy Kukuczka and Tadeusz Piotrowski).
 Piotrowski fell to his death as the two were descending.

-Thirteen climbers from several expeditions died in the 1986 K2 disaster.
+Five climbers died in the 1986 K2 disaster after eight other climbers had died in the preceding weeks.
 Another six mountaineers died in the 1995 K2 disaster, while eleven climbers died in the 2008 K2 disaster.